 We hold licenses, registrations, and similar filings so that we can conduct business, including providing referral services and origination assistance to lenders on our platform and servicing and collecting loans, in all states and the District of Columbia where our activities require such licensure, registration or filing.
 With respect to our securitization trusts, we have a national bank that serves as our owner trustee and is itself exempt from licensure.
 Although we are not aware of a state taking the position that the trust itself needs licensure, it is possible that a state or states could take such position in the future.
 Licenses granted by the regulatory agencies in various states are subject to periodic renewal and may be revoked or suspended for failure to comply with applicable state and federal laws and regulations.
 In addition, as the product offerings of Upstart or our bank partners change, as states enact new licensing requirements or amend existing licensing laws or regulations, or as states regulators or courts adjust their interpretations of licensing statutes and regulations, we may be required to obtain additional licenses.
-To that end, we have a small number of applications submitted and pending to obtain additional licenses, particularly with respect to optiet an annual report (or its equivalent) to each state's regulator.
-The statutes also typically subject us to the supervisory and examination authorizy of state regulators.
+To that end, we have a small number of applications submitted and pending to obtain additional licenses, particularly with respect to obtaining additional authorization to engage in auto lending, student loan servicing and collection activities.
+We are also typically required to complete an annual report (or its equivalent) to each state's regulator.
+The statutes also typically subject us to the supervisory and examination authority of state regulators.